 1. Don’t Waste Words – You Only Have So Many of Them

 When going the route of introducing yourself to the college admissions department, you probably will end up being a bit redundant.
 It’s a good chance your college application already includes a lot of the things that would fall under the category of “introducing yourself.”

 You don’t want to repeat exactly what’s in your application and you definitely don’t want your essay to sound more like a resume or a cover letter.
 The admissions department already knows this information about you.
 Your piece should include something new about yourself.
 Therefore, don’t simply repeat the extracurricular activities you are involved in or the community service you did.
 Instead, tell a story about a personal experience that maybe isn’t already evident on your application.

-College Admissions Officers Want To Read Something Different
+4. Avoid Cliches – College Admissions Officers Want To Read Something Different

 Introductory essays tend to be a bit cliché for many college admissions departments.
 They read several of these, again and again, every year.
 They don’t want to read a formulaic essay.
 Instead, your college essay should show exactly what makes you unique.
 What could you bring to the school?
-What makes you different than the hundreds of others applying?
+What makes you different from the hundreds of others applying?
 Why are you interested in the college and particular major?

 A college essay is absolutely a way to introduce yourself to the college, but it shouldn’t be taken so literally.
 Rewriting your application in the form of an essay is a waste of valuable time, for both you and the college admissions officer.
 Instead, focus on a unique way to introduce yourself.
 How can you stand out among the crowd?
 It may be a story about a moment that moved you, a life-changing event, or something else that is precious or memorable to you.
 Remember to stay on topic with what the college is looking for in the essay as well.
 If you’re unsure about your approach, seek outside help, like from your high school guidance counselor.